Sign In / Sign Out

 Prasad's research and scholarship include South Asia, social movements, Dalit studies, oral history, gender and land right.

 Founded by Professor Scott, CGEST is a one-of-a-kind research unit focused on exploring, identifying, and creating innovative scholarship about underrepresented women and girls in STEM.

 Switzer's interdisciplinary research combines several fields including critical girlhood studies, critical development and globalization studies, transnational feminist theory and feminist methods.

 Vega's research ethnographically explores the every day lived experiences of Latina/os in the U.S. with an emphasis on gender and religion.

 McGibbney Vlahoulis teaches various hybrid and full online courses with an emphasis on gender and popular culture.

-Ward teaches courses on intersectionality, gender and hip-hop, ethnic studies, the African diaspora, justice and women’s social movements.
+Dr. Ward is an educator, writer, facilitator and social justice advocate.
+She teaches courses on intersectionality, gender and hip-hop, ethnic studies, the African diaspora, justice and women’s social movements.